Home » Types of Debt » HMRC Debt Help & Advice

 What happens if I don’t pay my HMRC and Government debts?

 If you find yourself falling behind on HMRC debt payments or missing a payment, your council will first send you a reminder notice.
-This will give you seven days to pay the amount owed.
+Once you receive this notice, you’ll have seven days to settle up and pay the amount owed.
+Failure to repay this amount within that deadline could see you receiving a court summons.

 In some cases, payments will be taken directly from your account or monthly payments will be taken from your place of work.